 The purpose of tinder is to catch the flame and burn long enough to ignite larger pieces of kindling.
 Regardless of your choice of tinder material, fluff it up or shred it so that more surface area is available for the flame to grab hold.

 When preparing a fire, one should consider building-gathering in this order: big wood, medium size wood, small wood kindling, and then at the very last step – gather or prepare tinder.
 The reason for this seemingly ‘backwards’ order is because if you prepare or expose the tinder first, and then go out and start gathering firewood – by the time you get back to the tinder, it may be wet or damp.
 So, gathering or preparing the tinder should be the last step, just before starting the fire.

 Here are a few suggestions in no particular order of tinder materials for building a fire:

-Mix some cotton balls in Vaseline and store them in a container.
+Mix some cotton balls with some Vaseline and store them in a container.
 Vaseline (petroleum jelly) is flammable and will enable the cotton ball to burn much longer.

 First look for fallen trees in the area but avoid rotten bark.
 The inside of most bark will remain fairly dry even in wet weather.
 Shave it.
-For a live tree, if possible avoid the main trunk so as not to inflict disease or damage.
 Peel bark from a limb.
 Cedar is particularly good.
 Birch bark is uniquely thin and easy to peel off and burn.